Mission and Vision Statement

 Pam Dixon, Executive Director

 Pam Dixon founded the World Privacy Forum in November 2003.
 An author and a researcher, she has consistently broken critical new ground in her work.
-She has written highly respected and influential studies in the area of privacy; she researched and wrote the first report to exist on medical identity theft (May 2006), identifying and bringing that topic to the public for the first time.
+She has written highly respected and influential studies in the area of privacy; she was the lead author on the groundbreaking report on data brokers and predictive analytics, The Scoring of America, (April 2014) which she co-authored with Robert Gellman.
+She researched and wrote the first report to exist on medical identity theft (May 2006), identifying and bringing that topic to the public for the first time.
 Medical identity theft is now a widely acknowledged issue.
 In 2008, a California law was passed based on Dixon’s research.
 She has written other influential studies in the area of workplace and job search privacy as well as financial privacy and Internet privacy.
-Dixon is the co-chair of the California Privacy and Security Advisory Board, a board that reports to California’s Secretary of Health.
-She is also a board member of HITSP, a national-level board for determining health information technology standards.
+Dixon was the co-chair of the California Privacy and Security Advisory Board, a board that reported to California’s Secretary of Health.
+She is also a past board member of HITSP, a national-level board for determining health information technology standards.
 In 2008, Dixon won the Consumer Excellence Award.

 Marianne Fitzpatrick, MBA, Senior Project Manager